 Installation by itself is a massive hassle, as the package locker takes up space in your lobby that could otherwise be used by another amenity.
 Lockers are also problematic because they’re a predetermined size that you can’t change after installation.
 Since the lockers can’t fit large or oddly shaped deliveries, they might irritate couriers into simply not using the package locker at all.

 3. Amazon Key

 Amazon Key is an addition to your existing access control system.
 When an Amazon driver wants to make a delivery, they use their Amazon app to unlock your access control system without needing outside assistance.

 The Amazon Key is convenient under certain circumstances.
 However, your residents will certainly be ordering packages from more places than just Amazon.
 An Amazon Key only helps to simplify access for Amazon drivers and offers no property access solutions for other delivery drivers.

 A package room is any room within your apartment building designated for deliveries and parcel storage.
 Couriers drop off packages in the room, where residents then pick them up.
 Most package rooms include shelving to keep deliveries organized.

 A secure package room should have controlled access, meaning that couriers need a credential to enter the room.
 The simplest way to control access into the package room is with a video intercom or keypad.
 That way, delivery carriers can enter a PIN code to gain access.

 Package rooms prevent porch pirates by ensuring that parcels are always placed inside the building, behind a locked door.
-Couriers never have to leave packages outside on a stoop or in an unlocked vestibule, so porch pirates will never be able to swipe them.
+Couriers never have to leave packages outside on a stoop or in an unlocked vestibule or mantrap door, so porch pirates will never be able to swipe them.